-- Failure to pass inspections with adequate notices to correct; - Failure to abide by necessary and reasonable rules made by the Landlord for the benefit and well being of the housing project and the Tenants; - Failure to abide by applicable building and housing codes materially affecting health or safety; - Failure to dispose of garbage waste and rubbish in a safe and sanitary manner; - Failure to use electrical, plumbing, sanitary, heating, ventilating, air conditioning and other equipment, including elevators, in a safe manner; - Acts of destruction, defacement or removal of any part of the premises, or failure to cause guests to refrain from such acts; - Failure to pay reasonable charges (other than for normal wear and tear) for the repair of damages to the premises, project buildings, facilities, equipment, or common areas; or - The Tenant, any member of the Tenant's household, or a guest or other person on the premises due to the tenant's residency shall not engage in criminal activity, including drug-related criminal activity, on or off public housing premises (as defined in the lease), while the Tenant is a Tenant in public housing, and such criminal activity shall be cause for termination of tenancy - Inviting, allowing, or creating a situation that causes any person or persons who have been banned from DHA property to be present on the DHA property.
-An up-to-date banned list is maintained at the DHA's main office and is included in the DHA's newsletters. - Alcohol abuse that DHA determines interferes with the health, safety, or right to peaceful enjoyment of the premises by other residents. - Non-compliance with Non-Citizen Rule requirements. - Non-compliance with the restricted/banned persons from the developments - Other good cause. - Failure to cooperate with law enforcement - Four (4) late payments in a 12 month period - Three (3) consecutive court notices in 6 months or six (6) court notices in any 12 month period and Hearings.)
+- Failure to pass inspections with adequate notices to correct; - Failure to abide by necessary and reasonable rules made by the Landlord for the benefit and well being of the housing project and the Tenants; - Failure to abide by applicable building and housing codes materially affecting health or safety; - Failure to dispose of garbage waste and rubbish in a safe and sanitary manner; - Failure to use electrical, plumbing, sanitary, heating, ventilating, air conditioning and other equipment, including elevators, in a safe manner; - Acts of destruction, defacement or removal of any part of the premises, or failure to cause guests to refrain from such acts; - Failure to pay reasonable charges (other than for normal wear and tear) for the repair of damages to the premises, project buildings, facilities, equipment, or common areas; or - The Tenant, any member of the Tenant's household, or a guest or other person on the premises due to the tenant's residency shall not engage in criminal activity, including drug-related criminal activity, on or off public housing premises (as defined in the lease), while the Tenant is a Tenant in public housing, and such criminal activity shall be cause for termination of tenancy - Inviting, allowing, or creating a situation that causes any person or persons who have been banned from RHA property to be present on the RHA property.
+An up-to-date banned list is maintained at the RHA's main office. - Alcohol abuse that RHA determines interferes with the health, safety, or right to peaceful enjoyment of the premises by other residents. - Non-compliance with Non-Citizen Rule requirements. - Non-compliance with the restricted/banned persons from the developments - Failure to cooperate with law enforcement - Three (3) late payments in a 12 month period - Three (3) consecutive court notices in 6 months or six (6) court notices in any 12 month period